bsherman/bazzite-custom/README.md

 - iperf3 - for network testing
 - libvirtd and qemu backend for running kvm VMs (use a client from distrobox, etc)
 - nmap - for network testing
+- sunshine - for moonlight compatible streaming
 - wezterm - my preferred terminal

 Versions Built:
-- Bazzite based on Fedora 38
 - Bazzite based on Fedora 39

 Installation:

 I assume you've installed using Bazzite's instructions, or at the least, you've installed  [Silverblue](https://fedoraproject.org/silverblue/download/).

-Rebase to either 38 or 39 with one of the following commands:
+Rebase to 39 with the following command:

-    sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/bsherman/bazzite-custom:38
     sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/bsherman/bazzite-custom:39